 11) Who owns and runs the school?…And what does my money go towards?

 Sary Muñoz is the owner of the school.
 Half of the tuition fee goes to the teacher, the other half goes to the school and it expenses.

 Yes, feel free to contact former students.
 Contact us first, and we will send you a few e-mails of former students.
 We do not publicize the e-mail addresses of our former students for obvious reasons.

 We are working on this options.
 Currently we suggest that you work through your university on an independent study program.
 We can provide you with documents showing what you have learned here at the school along with a diploma when you finish.

 14) How do I get to the school?
 Xela?
 Guatemala?

 If you would like someone to pick you up at the airport, our agent Raquel in Guatemala city can take care of you.
 She speaks english.
 She can pick you up and take you to the bus station or accommodate you for the night and take you to the bus station the next morning.

 Tels: 2221-0793 y 5307-8336

-In case your flight would arrive late or early we need to be notifyed as soon as possible. firstname.lastname@example.org
+In case you missed a connection or your flight arrives later or earlier than expected, we need to be notified as soon as possible.

 Miguel de Cervantes School of Spanish